Djerba Berber: Sociolinguistic aspects

 This geographic decline is accompanied by a generational decline of Berber, regularly highlighted by informants.
 Most of them declare that the youngest know only fragments, some words and snatches, or ignore it completely.
 Tunisian school seems to be a major source of this decline, because it provides a real training in Arabic and French, which tends to cut young people off from their Berber environment.

 Another heavy factor lies in the touristic activity, as Djerba is one of the most famous summer spots in the Mediterranean.
 This situation tends to devaluate Berber in the language exchanges and contacts, the more so as no Berber heritage cultural movement took shape in the 1990s.
-In this context, it was judged that learning English, German or Italian (or others languages of the hotels), with high economic and professional value, was surely better; so that Tamazight was essentially spoken by women and old people in the villages and their rural activities.
+In this context, it was judged that learning English, German or Italian (or others languages of the hotels), with high economic and professional value, was surely better; so that Berber was essentially spoken by women and old people in the villages and their rural activities.

 The religious factor is also important, in the Maghrebian context.
 Thus, an informant from the northeast of the island, questioned in 1990, about the Algerian Berber movement (at that time very virulent), could not understand the "refusal to speak Arabic, very astonishing and shocking among Muslims".
 He thus summarized a very "normal" opinion in the Tunisian sociolinguistic system, that of a logical replacement of Berber by Arabic.

-Past studies, like the most recent ones, show that Djerba's Tamazight is conceived as a language of intimacy, of the family, reserved or confined to collective memory, and promised to disappear.
+Past studies, like the most recent ones, show that Djerba Berber is conceived as a language of intimacy, of the family, reserved or confined to collective memory, and promised to disappear.
 It is a language that has been dominated for a long time and which spontaneously retracted to escape the various sociolinguistic pressures mentioned.

 Lexical and typological characteristics

 The same survey allows us to establish that in a lexical sample of a hundred fundamental words declared "Berber" in Guellala, about three-quarters are effectively Berbers indeed, such as argaz ("man"), aɣrum ("bread") or anzar ("rain") [anẓaṛ], words clearly distinguished from their Arabic equivalents, and regularly presenting a typically Berber phonological structure, such as adu ("wind") [aḏu], with very audible interdental fricative (or spirant) phoneme.
 In contrast, a quarter of the words tested seems to come from Arabic, such as alɛafit (< Arabic [ɛāfja]) or (ǝ)lkes (< Arabic [kạ̄s]).
 This probably reveal a penetration of the Berber system, in proportions yet established by Ridwan Collins, in his study of the Berber of Tamezret.
 This Arabization can indirectly affect the sub-system of the verb (example [əxdəm] "to work", from Arabic).
 Finally, we may note that several of these words borrowed from Arabic agglutinate the article and the lexeme.
-As Penchoen or Ahmed Boukouss observe years ago, we can see in this fact an inability to integrate the Arabic word into the Tamazight reception system, and the index of a strong and ancient sociolinguistic pressure of Arabic.
+As Penchoen or Ahmed Boukouss observe years ago, we can see in this fact an inability to integrate the Arabic word into the Berber reception system, and the index of a strong and ancient sociolinguistic pressure of Arabic.